Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Numerical Experiments

 For activities running in parallel, like the last two activities of this process, the simplification is a little more complex.
 We again take the total duration of each of the activities running in parallel to be the sum of the gaps between each start and end time, but we also determine when these activities would start relative to one another.
 In the true process there is a gap between the start of one activity and the start of the other activity that runs parallel with it.
 We simplify the model by assuming the activities start at the same time.
 The activity that finishes first is the one with shorter duration as determined previously.
 The simplification for parallel activities is depicted in Fig. \ref{TimeGaps2}.

+The scarce real data of only 347 data logs, necessitates the generation of additional data using Simian.
+From the 347 simplified timelines with gaps removed, we compute the expected duration of each activity from the data.
+Additionally, we use the probability that each of the 48 employeed accessef the application during each process activity as our probability that each employee will be observed.
+These parameters are used with Simian to simulate runs and sample the observed employee access at 15 minute intervals.
+The reference transition and emission matrices are also generated from this data.
+Using the abundant simulated data, we empirically constructed the joint probability tensor and joint probability matrices and apply our technique to construct a minimal HMM.

 The silhouette scores and relative errors in Figure~\ref{fig:banking_k} clearly indicate six identifiable features, the same number of latent features as of the reference HMM.
-This agrees with the distance score analysis in Figure~\ref{fig:banking_evaluation} with a positive value at six, and approximately zero at seven.
-The normalized mutual information is slightly greater at seven than six.
-The reference and tensor transition matrices are,
+The reference and tensor factorization transition matrices are,

-The emission matrices for this example are not shown due to their significant number of observed states.
-The automatic selection of six identifiable features on this data demonstrates that our unsupervised selection criteria procedure constructs the right minimal HMMs on real data corresponding to a process model with parallelism.